The Latest: Trump and Harris head back to Pennsylvania, the largest battleground state

 Democrat Kamala Harris and Republican Donald Trump are taking their presidential campaigns back to Pennsylvania

 Democrat Kamala Harris and Republican Donald Trump are taking their presidential campaigns back to Pennsylvania on Monday.
-Some 7 million votes are up for grabs in the largest battleground state where mail-in voting is well underway.
+About 7 million votes are up for grabs in the largest battleground state, where mail-in voting is well underway.

-Harris is going speak in Erie while Trump is holding a town hall in suburban Philadelphia.
+Harris is going to speak in Erie while Trump is holding a town hall in suburban Philadelphia.

 Harris unveiled a plan intended to empower Black men.
 President Joe Biden received strong support from Black men in 2020, but Harris advisers believe some African American men would rather not vote than cast a ballot for Harris or Trump.